 The Habitat for Humanity International Women Build Program was established in 1998 to encourage the involvement of more women in the construction of Habitat homes – simple, decent and affordable houses – in their communities.
 In October 2005, women in Aiken County picked up hammers and power tools and began building the first Aiken County Habitat for Humanity house constructed primarily by women.
 That home was dedicated in March 2006, and our women have never stopped.
-Having now completed nine Women Build homes in Aiken County through June 2015, we are launching activities to build our 10th Women Build home in early 2016.
-After a kickoff meeting on January 12th, we will offer a series of six free skills clinics for women interested in working on the build.
-These clinics will be held at Lowe’s of Aiken from 10:00 a.m. to noon on Saturdays starting on January 23rd and ending on February 27th.
+Having now completed ten (yes – 10!)
+Women Build homes in Aiken County through June 2016, we are currently fundraising to raise enough capital to by materials to build our 11th Women Build home in early 2018.
+After a kickoff meeting in early January 2018, we will offer a series of six free skills clinics for women interested in working on the build.
+These clinics will be held at Lowe’s of Aiken from 10:00 a.m. to noon on Saturdays in January and February 2018.
 Women interested in the clinics and build should see registration information below under “Construction”.

 Aiken County Habitat for Humanity’s Women Build program provides an opportunity for women to learn useful, lifelong skills in a supportive environment while meeting new friends and helping deserving families.
 The Aiken County Women Build theme is “Women Helping Women — No One Does It Alone”.
 While Habitat houses are designed to help any qualified family, more than 60% of Habitat’s houses are built for women heads of households.
 After financial counseling and homeownership/maintenance training, Habitat homeowners purchase volunteer-built simple homes through interest free mortgages with minimal down payments.
 It’s a hand up, not a hand out.